Prakruthi-G-H/springboot-concepts/README.md

 ## 🎯 Learning Outcomes

-Through this repository, I learned:
+Through this repository, I gained practical experience in:

-- Building RESTful APIs using Spring Boot
+- Developing RESTful APIs using Spring Boot
-- Connecting applications with MySQL databases
-- Implementing CRUD operations using JPA
+- Performing CRUD operations with Spring Data JPA
-- Following clean layered architecture

 ## 👩‍💻 Developed By